runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 ## Caveats

-Debugging K definitions using GDB is currently only supported on Linux; it is unlikely that the instructions in this section will work properly on macOS.
+Debugging K definitions using GDB is currently only supported on Linux; the instructions in this section will not work properly on macOS.
 Support for debugging K using LLDB is a work in progress, and this chapter will be updated when doing so is possible.

 ## Getting started